This document describes the configuration process for integration of the ISE pxGrid version 2.4 and FMC version 6.2.3.

-6. Access the ISE Admin GUI and verify that the services are online and working.
+6. Access the ISE Admin GUI and verify that the services are online and function.
 Navigate to Administration > pxGrid Services.

-7. At the bottom of the page, ISE should display Connected to pxGrid <pxGrid node FQDN> as shown in the image.
+7. At the bottom of the page, ISE displays Connected to pxGrid <pxGrid node FQDN>.

 Step 2.
 Configure ISE to Approve all pxGrid Certificate-Based Accounts

 1. Navigate to Administration > pxGrid Services > Settings.

 2. Check the box: "Automatically approve new certificate-based accounts" and click Save.

 Note: The administrator must manually approve the FMC connection to ISE if this option is not enabled.

 Step 3.
 Export ISE MNT Admin Certificate and pxGrid CA Certificates

 1. Navigate to Administration > Certificates > System Certificates.

 2. Expand the Primary Monitoring (MNT) node if not enabled on the Primary Administration node.